Skip to content

 OTHER PRESCRIPTION MEDICATIONS

-1. No employee except a qualified health care professional may administer a drug to a student under this section except in an emergency.
+No employee except a qualified health care professional or trained and or designated school personnel may administer a drug to a student under this section except in an emergency.

 NON-PRESCRIPTION (OVER-THE-COUNTER) MEDICATIONS

-1. The parent/guardian must request in writing that non-prescription medication be given during school hours.
+1. Except as otherwise provided herein, the parent/guardian must request in writing that non-prescription medication be given during school hours.
 Specific directions for administering the medication and the parent’s/guardian’s signature must be received before any medication will be given to the student.

 2. The medication must be in the original container and the student’s name and directions for administering the medication must be written on the container.